brandondjango/Sdet-Architect/README.md

 You can use tags like "@smoke_test" to control what tests run, and control in your pipeline what tests you want to run.

-Pretty much all testing tools have some way to control and manage suites of tests.
+All testing tools have some way to control and manage suites of tests.

 ### Step Definitions

-Tests are composed of Steps, and those Steps need to be defined in Step Definitions.(Not all test tools do this, but tests with this type of logic generally have more re-usability).
+Tests are composed of Steps, and those Steps need to be defined in Step Definitions.

-Steps definition be short and sweet if possible, and abstracted into other classes/methods with easy to read names.
+Steps definition should be short, and have abstracted methods that keep your steps readable.
 For example:

 ```agsl
 When(/^I go to the Google Home Page$/) do |search_term|